 On his marriage to Isabel, William assumed the Vermandois coat of arms as his own and the blue and yellow checks became known as the ‘Warenne chequer’.

 Isabel and William had several children; their son and heir, William, the future 3rd earl was born in 1119.
-He would die on Crusade in January 1148 at Laodicea in Turkey whilst fighting in the elite royal guard of King Louis VII of France.
+He would die on Crusade in January 1148 in the Battle of Mount Cadmus, at Laodicea in Turkey, whilst fighting in the elite royal guard of his cousin, King Louis VII of France.
 His only child, a daughter, Isabel, became the greatest heiress in England.

 Another 2 sons followed, Ralph and Rainald, and 2 daughters.
-Gundreda married Roger de Beaumont, Earl of Warwick and Ada married Henry Earl of Huntingdon, son and heir of David I of Scotland.
+Gundreda married Roger de Beaumont, Earl of Warwick and Ada married Prince Henry of Scotland, Earl of Huntingdon, son and heir of David I of Scotland.
 Two of Ada’s sons became kings of Scotland; Malcolm IV and William the Lion.

 Isabel’s 2 families seem to have got on quite well.
-Not only did Gundreda de Warenne marry a cousin of her de Beaumont siblings, but William de Warenne also had both his son and step son with him when he attended Henry I on his deathbed.
+Not only did Gundreda de Warenne marry a cousin of her Beaumont siblings, but William de Warenne also had both his son and step sons with him when he attended Henry I on his deathbed.
+The Beaumont and Warenne half-brothers looked after each other, and their interests, during the period known as the Anarchy, when King Stephen and Empress Matilda were vying for the crown.
+Young William de Warenne, the 3rd Earl, was only 18 or 19 when his father died, and was guided and advised by his half-brothers Waleran and Robert, 15 years his senior.

 Although her life was tinged with scandal, Isabel of Vermandois has had a great influence on the history of England and Scotland.
 From her are descended the greatest families of England and all subsequent Scottish monarchs.

-William de Warenne died in 1138; he was buried at his father’s feet at Lewes Priory.
+William de Warenne died in 1138, having held the earldom of Surrey for 50 years; he was buried at his father’s feet at Lewes Priory.
 Isabel survived him by almost 10 years, dying around 1147/8.
-She was also buried at Lewes Priory, near to her husband.
+She was also buried at Lewes Priory, close to her husband.

-Sources: Early Yorkshire Charters Volume 8: The Honour of Warenne, Edited by William Farrer and Charles Travis Clay; England Under the Norman and Angevin Kings by Robert Batlett; Brewer’s British Royalty by David Williamson; Britain’s Royal Families, the Complete Genealogy by Alison Weir; british-history.ac.uk; kristiedean.com; knight-france.com.
+Sources: Early Yorkshire Charters Volume 8: The Honour of Warenne, Edited by William Farrer and Charles Travis Clay; England Under the Norman and Angevin Kings by Robert Batlett; Brewer’s British Royalty by David Williamson; The History of the English People 1000-1154 by Henry of Huntingdon; Britain’s Royal Families, the Complete Genealogy by Alison Weir; british-history.ac.uk; kristiedean.com; knight-france.com.

 ©2015 Sharon Bennett Connolly